Dimple-Patel/WebDevelopment-Course-Practice/README.md

 - Static relative and absolute positioning, centring elements.
 - Font family, size, weight, height, colour, text-decoration
 - Border, padding, margin, display-Block/inline

+#### 3. Bootstrap4-TinDog
+TinDog website to demonstrate:
+- How to use Bootstrap4 in project by BootstrapCDN (CSS,JS)
+- Use of various components : Navigation Bar,buttons,Card,Carousal
+- Grid Layout,Bootstrap containers, use images or icon from Font Awesome